-This is my new favorite recipe EVER, I swear.
+This Sweet Potato and Ground Beef Pie is my new favorite dish EVER, I swear.
 It looks so distinguished and elegant, yet it’s so super easy to make.
 A tiny bit time consuming maybe, but super easy nonetheless.
 And I’m sure that once you’ve tried it, it’ll become a favorite of yours as well and you will be making it your own in no time.

 Because this is the kind of recipe that doesn’t even really require a recipe.
 This is the kind of recipe that you can easily adapt to whatever you have in the fridge.
 You can basically use any combination of meat and vegetables, and even add nuts or dried fruits if you wanted to, why not?